twosharprocks/UADEL-CYBER-BOOTCAMP-2022/Class-Activities/19-SIEMS/03-13_Baselining.md

 2. Design a search to look at failed logins, which is represented by `EventCode` `4625`.

-3. Determine when the attack happened.
+3. Determine when the attack happened. `6am-8am on Tue Feb 11`

-4. Determine the approximate average of normal bad logins per hour.
+4. Determine the approximate average of normal bad logins per hour. `EventCode=4625 | stats count by date_mday date_hour | stats median(count)` = 2

-5. Determine a threshold of logins that will alert if a brute force is occurring.
+5. Determine a threshold of logins that will alert if a brute force is occurring. `Set alert at 5 or more`

 ---